 Preview and publish your theme

-Preview the changes that you have made to any theme by clicking the eye icon:
+Preview the changes that you have made to any theme by clicking Actions and then clicking Preview:

-When your customized theme is ready, publish it by clicking Publish theme:
+When your customized theme is ready, publish it by clicking Actions and then clicking Publish:

 The old theme will be saved as an unpublished theme.
 In case you have forgotten to do a few things to your updated theme, you can keep the older one as a reference.